Shasta Living Streets coordinated a series of community projects that had multiple phases and more than one positive outcome.

 Tactical Urbanism: Short-Term Projects for Action-Oriented Planning

-“Tactical Urbanism” is a recent buzzword to describe the types of participatory projects that are designed for short-term tests of new ideas in cities.
+“Tactical Urbanism” is a word to describe the types of participatory projects that are designed for short-term tests of new ideas in cities.

 Shasta Living Streets manages short-term projects to give residents, businesses, community-based organizations, and city leaders a chance to work together and test out and try new ideas – to experience new types of city amenities and see how they fit in our community.
 These projects allow people to experience the vision of a new idea, and to gather input from people about what they like, as well as ideas for adjustments.